You Only Live Twice (film): Retrospective reviews

-On the review aggregation website Rotten Tomatoes, the film holds an approval rating of 74% based on 53 reviews with an average rating of 6.71/10.
+On the review aggregation website Rotten Tomatoes, the film holds an approval rating of 73% based on 52 reviews with an average rating of 6.71/10.
 The website's critical consensus reads, "With exotic locales, impressive special effects, and a worthy central villain, You Only Live Twice overcomes a messy and implausible story to deliver another memorable early Bond flick."
 James Berardinelli of ReelViews said that the first half was good, but "It's only during the second half, as the plot escalates beyond the bounds of preposterousness, that the film starts to fragment", criticising Blofeld's appearance and stating "rockets that swallow up spacecraft are a bit too extravagant."
 Ali Barclay of BBC Films lightly criticized Dahl's script, writing that Dahl had "clearly helped thrust Bond into a whole new world of villainy and technology, maybe his concepts were slightly ahead of themselves, or maybe he just tried too hard."
 Leo Goldsmith lauded the volcano base as "the most impressive of Ken Adam's sets for the franchise."
 Danny Peary wrote that You Only Live Twice "should have been about twenty minutes shorter" and described it as "not a bad Bond film, but it doesn't compare to its predecessors – the formula had become a little stale."

-Jim Smith and Stephen Lavington, in their 2002 retrospective, Bond Films, judged Ken Adams's production design "astonishing".
+Jim Smith and Stephen Lavington, in their 2002 retrospective, Bond Films, judged Ken Adam's production design "astonishing".
 They conclude: "You Only Live Twice is a loving tribute to the idea that nothing succeeds like excess. ...
 It's more Fleming pastiche than actual Fleming, with elements of previous Eon Bond films sprinkled through a mechanical (yet inspired) screenplay. ...
 This is pop art, delivered with punch and panache."

 IGN ranked You Only Live Twice as the fourth-best Bond film, and Entertainment Weekly as the second-best, considering that it "pushes the series to the outer edge of coolness".
 However, Norman Wilner of MSN chose it as the fifth-worst, criticising the plot, action scenes and lack of screentime for Blofeld.
 Literary critic Paul Simpson called the film one of the most colourful of the series and credited the prefecture of Kagoshima for adding "a good flavour" of Japanese influence on the film, but he panned the depiction of Blofeld as a "let-down", "small, bald and a whooping scar".
 Simon Winder said that the film is "perfect" for parodies of the series.
 John Brosnan, in his book James Bond in the Cinema, compared the film to an episode of Thunderbirds due to its reliance on gadgetry, but he admitted it had pace and spectacle.
 Christopher Null considered the film to be one of James Bond's most memorable adventures but that the plot was "protracting and quite confusing".

 The film is recognised by the American Film Institute in these lists: